 Once you arrive your debit and credit cards won’t work, and you will probably need a local sim for your cellphone.
 Internet access may be limited.
 The best time to visit is December to May.

 The Grand Canyon is a must-see.
 Plan to spend a few days exploring it.
 We are staying inside the park this summer so we can see the sunrise in the park and take a few hikes.
-We are also looking forward to a helicopter ride over the canyon!
+We also took a helicopter ride over the canyon!

 An adventurous way to see another side of the Grand Canyon is to raft the Colorado River through the canyon.
 Plan for at least 3-4 days of rafting, and camping on the river’s edge at night.
 Ages 10+.

-On our epic cross-country road trip, we will be visiting several places that largely focus on the colonial and settler experience- from stops at Colonial Williamsburg to the Deanna Rose Children’s Farmstead in Kansas.
+On our cross-country road trip, we visited several places that largely focus on the colonial and settler experience- from stops at Colonial Williamsburg to the Deanna Rose Children’s Farmstead in Kansas.
 While both include the native experience to some extent, it is not their focus.
-We are also learning about the Oregon Trail and visiting some of the stops along the trail.
+We also learned about the Oregon Trail by visiting some of the stops along the trail.

-To balance this with some of the native experience, we will be starting the National Museum of the American Indian in Washington DC.
-We will then visit the Oconaluftee Indian Village in Cherokee, NC which is focused on the Cherokee people.
+To balance this with some of the native experience, we started the National Museum of the American Indian in Washington DC (which we don’t recommend for families).
+We then visited the Oconaluftee Indian Village in Cherokee, NC which is focused on the Cherokee people, which we highly recommend!
 The Cherokee Heritage Center in Tahlequah, OK also has a living history village (focused on 1710) and an exhibit on the Trail of Tears.